Azure/SWIMDataIngestion/README.md

 ## GitHub Workflows

-There are 2 GitHub Actions Workflows that are used to automate the Infrastructure which will host the Data Analytics environment using Terraform and the post-provisioning configurations required to connect to FAA's System Wide Information System (SWIM) and connects to TFMS ( Traffic Flow Management System ) datasource using **Chef Infra**.
+There are 2 GitHub Actions Workflows that are used in this project:

+1. To automate the Infrastructure which will host the Data Analytics environment using Terraform.
+2. The post-provisioning configurations required to connect to FAA's System Wide Information System (SWIM) and connects to Traffic Flow Management System (TFMS), Time-Based Flow Management (TBFM) and SWIM Terminal Data Distribution System (STDDS) data sources using **Chef Infra**.

 - **Chef-ApacheKafka** - Performs Static code analysis using **Cookstyle**, unit testing using **Chef InSpec**, and Integration tests using **Test Kitchen** to make sure the cookbook is properly tested before uploading it to the Chef Server.

 ![Chef-ApacheKafka](Diagrams/Chef-ApacheKafka.png)

 - **Terraform-Azure** - Performs Terraform deployment using Terraform Cloud as remote state.
-It also creates a Databricks cluster and deploys a starter python notebook to test the connectivity to the Kafka server and retrieves the messages.
+It also creates a Databricks cluster and deploys a starter python notebook to test the connectivity to the Kafka server and retrieves the messages for each data source (TFMS, TBFM and STDDS).
 All the infrastructure is created with proper naming convention and tagging.

 ![Terraform-Azure](Diagrams/Terraform-Azure.png)

-## devcontainer

-This repository also comes with a devcontainer which can be used to develop and test the project using Docker containers or GitHub Codespaces.

 ## Caution